 Don’t feed any bone, add more muscle meat and organ to the next meal

-To complete your cat’s transition to raw, add additional proteins to the meal plan.
-When adding new raw food to your cat’s diet, remember to start slow and gradually increase the amounts until you’ve reached the required ratio.
+To complete a cat’s transition to raw, add additional proteins to the meal plan.
+When adding new raw food to the cat’s diet – remember to start slow and gradually increase the amounts until reaching the required ratio.

 Successful raw feeders always look for cheap sources and a variety of options.

 Local ethnic markets have odd cuts and organs at affordable prices.

 Butchers sometimes sell “soup bags” (trimmings from cleaning fish) or trimmings from processing meat.

 Hunters are a great way to get organs, scraps, and RMB’s for free!

 Learn the benefits cats receive through a raw diet.